teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 200
 - **Required Level**: 20
 - **Rarity**: Rare
+- **VR Equipping Mechanics**: Use both hands to lift and align the armor onto the body, followed by a fastening gesture.
 - **Description**: A heavy and durable armor offering excellent protection against physical attacks.
+In VR, equipping this armor provides a sense of weight and tactile feedback during the fastening process.

 ---